EU executive launches probe into Dutch tax regime for Nike

 - Community celebration in honor of Blake Nordstrom to be held Saturday WATCH

 It is not the first time Dutch tax treatment of foreign companies has run into regulatory trouble.

 In 2015, the Commission ruled that the Netherlands gave tax advantages to Starbucks.
+That led to Dutch authorities recovering 25.7 million euros ($30 million) from the coffee giant.
+The commission is also looking into tax agreements between the Dutch government and Ikea.

+Such probes have, in the past, led to huge tax takebacks.
+In August 2016, the commission ruled that Ireland gave “undue tax benefits” to Apple, leading to the recovery of 14.3 billion euros by Irish authorities.